ibrezm1/cf-flask-skeletion/README.md

 * gittoken=<Gittokenfromabove>
 * travis login --pro -X --com --github-token $gittoken
 * travis encrypt --add deploy.password --com #Press ctrl D to update
+* need --com to swith from org to com
 * git commit the files
 * `sudo: required` is needed because Travis' cloud foundry deployment mechanism can't run within a container.
 * In the `before_deploy` section we set up the runtime.txt and run make_manifest.sh to create the manifest.yml.
 Note that travis will run the 'cf push' itself.